octo-technology/tezos-link/README.md

         └── docs # usage documentation
 ```

-## Run services locally on the machine
+## Run services locally on the machine with mockup blockchain node

+> Blockchain nodes are mocked up for development environment the be as lightweight as possible.

 ### Requirements